 Sounds too good to be true, right?

-You can find silicones in a variety of cosmetic products, some being:
+You can find silicone in a variety of cosmetic beauty products, some being:

-Silicones also go by many names, making it hard to identify when scanning your favorite products’ ingredients list.
+Silicone also goes by many names, making it hard to identify when scanning the ingredients list of your favorite .
 If it helps, some of its alter-egos you can look out for include: